ampeachy/ampeachy/README.md

 🧐 Currently interested in:
 - AI as a creative and organizational partner
 - Simple systems for home, life, and work
-- Calm, intuitive workflows
+- Intuitive workflows
-- Learning and growth 🌱
+- Continuous learning and growth 🌱

 🍵 If you’re also exploring AI, creative systems, or  workflows,